truenas/middleware/docs/userguide/freenas_install.rst

  run_interrupt_driven_hooks: still waiting after 60 seconds for xpt_config

 go into the system BIOS and see if there is an onboard device configuration for a 1394 Controller.
 If so, disable the device and try booting again.

+If the system starts to boot but hangs at a *mountroot>* prompt, follow the instructions in `Workaround/Semi-Fix for Mountroot Issues with 9.3 <https://forums.freenas.org/index.php?threads/workaround-semi-fix-for-mountroot-issues-with-9-3.26071/>`_.

 If the burned image fails to boot and the image was burned using a Windows system, wipe the USB stick before trying a second burn using a utility such as
 `Active@ KillDisk <http://how-to-erase-hard-drive.com/>`_.
 Otherwise, the second burn attempt will fail as Windows does not understand the partition which was